 3. The driver of a motor vehicle must have control of that vehicle at all times and failure to do so constitutes reckless driving.

-4. All traffic control signs and devices must be observed as others are depending on the driver’s judgement and compliance with Indiana law.
+4. All traffic control signs and devices must be observed as others are depending on the driver’s judgment and compliance with Indiana law.

 5. In areas where motor vehicle traffic and pedestrian traffic conflict, pedestrians have the right of way when no other traffic control is present.